danisztls/arc-neon/DEVELOPMENT.md

-## Release 1.0
+## 1.0
+- Submit to AUR

-TODO: Update vscode theme.
+- Update vscode theme

-TODO: Rename to Arc Neon and move to GitLab.

-TODO: Package for AUR.

-TODO: Update screenshots.
+- Update screenshots
+- Move to GitLab

 # Future
-Package for popular distros like Debian/Ubuntu and RHEL/Fedora.
-Submit VS Code theme to store.
-Submit theme to gnome-looks.
-Fix issues and mantain.
+- Package for Debian/Ubuntu
+- Package for RHEL/Fedora
+- Submit theme to gnome-looks
+- Submit new vscode theme to store
+- Merge improvements from upstream